 Event Aggregator pattern

 The concept is very simple.
-The Aggregator gathers events from multiple sources into a single object to simplify relations between event publisher and subscriber.
+The Aggregator gathers events from multiple sources into a single object to simplify relations between the event publisher and the subscriber.
 The pattern is very similar to the Observer, however, there is a difference worth mentioning.
-The Event Aggregator sits in the middle between objects, emitting events (publishers) and subscribers (objects wishing to receive events).
+The Event Aggregator sits in the middle between objects, emitting events (publishers), and subscribers (objects wishing to receive events).
 The Observer is a pattern where the subject holds a list of observers and notifies them on state changes.

 You may wonder why I write about these patterns.
-Let me give you a little bit of a background.
+Let me give you a little bit of background.

 Micro application architecture

 At Neoteric, we adopted a Micro Application approach for our frontend applications architecture.
-Each micro application is an angular application which can exist on its own independently.
+Each micro application is an angular application that can exist on its own independently.
 The Micro App does not depend on any other micro application.
 These apps are built from angular modules which we try to keep loosely coupled.
 All micro apps depend on the Application Core which defines the third party dependencies and provides a common set of widgets and services.

 That architecture scales very well and promotes code reusability.
 We have already built a suite of apps.
 As of now, a NeoB2B suite consists of the following apps: tasks, docs, workflow, and contractors.
 Each of them is a separate application and we can combine them in any way we want.

 The architecture that we developed is interesting on its own, but this is way beyond this blog post.
 I will probably come back to that later if you are interested.